Lawrence Livermore National Laboratory: Key facilities

-Largest computers
+Premier computing ecosystem

 Throughout its history, LLNL has been a leader in computers and scientific computing.
 Even before the Livermore Lab opened its doors, E.O.
 Lawrence and Edward Teller recognized the importance of computing and the potential of computational simulation.
 Their purchase of one of the first UNIVAC computers set the precedent for LLNL's history of acquiring and exploiting the fastest and most capable supercomputers in the world.
-A succession of increasingly powerful and fast computers have been used at the Lab over the years.
-LLNL researchers use supercomputers to answer questions about subjects such as materials science simulations, global warming, and reactions to natural disasters.
+A succession of increasingly powerful and fast computers have been used at the Lab over the years in support of the stockpile stewardship mission.
+LLNL researchers also use supercomputers to answer questions about subjects such as materials science simulations, climate change, reactions to natural disasters, and other physical phenomena.

-LLNL has a long history of developing computing software and systems.
-Initially, there was no commercially available software, and computer manufacturers considered it the customer's responsibility to develop their own.
-Users of the early computers had to write not only the codes to solve their technical problems, but also the routines to run the machines themselves.
-Today, LLNL computer scientists focus on creating the highly complex physics models, visualization codes, and other unique applications tailored to specific research requirements.
-A great deal of software also has been written by LLNL personnel to optimize the operation and management of the computer systems, including operating systems such as TOSS, operating system extensions such as CHAOS (Linux Clustering), and resource management packages such as SLURM.
+LLNL has a long history of developing high performance computing software and systems, focusing on creating highly complex physics models, visualization codes, and other unique applications tailored to specific research requirements.
+LLNL-developed software projects optimize the operation and management of the computer systems, including operating systems such as NLTSS or TOSS (Tri-Laboratory Operating System Stack), software build and installation tools such as Spack, and resource management packages such as Flux and SLURM.
 LLNL also initiated and continues leading the development of ZFS on Linux, the official port of ZFS to the Linux operating system.

 Livermore Valley Open Campus (LVOC)

 In August 2009, a joint venture was announced between Sandia National Laboratories/California campus and LLNL to create an open, unclassified research and development space called the Livermore Valley Open Campus (LVOC).
 The motivation for the LVOC stems from current and future national security challenges that require increased coupling to the private sector to understand threats and deploy solutions in areas such as high performance computing, energy and environmental security, cyber security, economic security, and non-proliferation.

 The LVOC is modeled after research and development campuses found at major industrial research parks and other U.S. Department of Energy laboratories with campus-like security, a set of business and operating rules devised to enhance and accelerate international scientific collaboration and partnerships with U.S. government agencies, industry and academia.
-Ultimately, the LVOC will consist of an approximately 110-acre parcel along the eastern edge of the Livermore Laboratory and Sandia sites, and will house additional conference space, collaboration facilities and a visitor's center to support educational and research activities.
+Ultimately, the LVOC will consist of an approximately 110-acre parcel along the eastern edge of the Livermore Laboratory and Sandia sites, and will house additional conference space, collaboration facilities and a visitor center to support educational and research activities.